zensurance/Azurechatent-branch/src/app/change-log/update.md

-# ScoopGPT Updates
+# Zeed AI Updates

-Below are the updates for the ScoopGPT AI assistant
+Below are the updates for the Zeed AI AI assistant

 ## 📂 Chat with file